geofflamrock/stack/README.md

         --verbose          Show verbose output
         --working-dir      The path to the directory containing the git repository.
 Defaults to the current directory -n, --name             The name of the stack.
-Must be unique -s, --source-branch    The source branch to use for the new branch.
+Must be unique --source-branch    The source branch to use for the new branch.
 Defaults to the default branch for the repository -b, --branch           The name of the branch to create within the stack
 ```